trawwa/projects/pyprojects/gpt/README.md

-This project for my learning ONLY.
+This project is for my learning ONLY.